 What is the legend of Santiago de Compostela

-The name Santiago comes from the Apostle Saint James, who traveled to northwestern Spain, known by the Romans as Finis Terrae (end of the world), to preach Christianity.
-After returning to Palestine in 44 A.D., he was imprisoned and executed by Herod Agrippa, but his disciples secretly took his body to Spain, where he was buried in a hidden spot.
-In 813, the hermit Pelayo heard music and saw a light in the woods, leading to the discovery of the Apostle’s tomb.
-The place was named Campus Stellae, later Compostela.
-King Alfonso II declared Saint James the patron of his kingdom, while also building a chapel at the site.
-Pilgrims began following El Camino de Santiago (or the Way of Saint James), and the chapel eventually became Santiago de Compostela‘s cathedral.
-By the 12th and 13th centuries, the city flourished, so Pope Alexander III declared it a Holy City, like Rome and Jerusalem and Pope Calixtus II granted pilgrims who visited during the Holy Year forgiveness of sins.
+The name “Santiago” comes from Saint James the Apostle, who traveled to northwestern Spain – then known to the Romans as Finis Terrae (the end of the world) – to spread Christianity.
+After returning to Palestine in 44 A.D., he was imprisoned and executed by King Herod Agrippa.
+However, his disciples secretly transported his body back to Spain, where it was buried in a hidden location.
+In 813, a hermit named Pelayo saw a mysterious light and heard music in the woods, leading to the discovery of Saint James’s tomb.
+The site was named Campus Stellae, which later became Compostela.

 Where to stay in Santiago de Compostela